top of page

 About me

-Previously I worked as Director within the Unit for Policies and Strategies for Peacebuilding at Mexico's Secretariat for Security and Civilian Protection (SSPC).
+Previously I worked as Director within the Unit for Policies and Strategies for Peacebuilding at Mexico's Secretariat for Security and Civilian Protection (SSPC), where I designed and implemented violence prevention and peace building strategies in Mexico's 50 municipalities most affected by crime.

 My academic lines of research examine Mexico from a genocide lens to explore how during extreme criminal conflicts certain groups are targeted and become victims of genocidal violence.
 I also study the role of narratives in the justification or rejection of these forms of violence.